-Today's technology allows us to develop and use more and better vaccines to prevent most of the child illness and death due to vaccine preventable diseases.
-The cost of failing to vaccinate is can be devastating, learding to high disease burden, grave social and economic consequences.
-Infectious diseases that were once under control can re-emerge.
-Diseases can spread to countries and continents where they had been eliminated.
+Today's technology allows us to develop and use more and better vaccines to prevent most child illness and death due to vaccine-preventable diseases.
+Infectious diseases that were once under control can re-emerge and diseases can spread to countries and continents where they had once been eliminated.

-The regional average for measles immunisation coverage in children under one year of age as an indicator of Milennium Development Goal 4 of lowering child mortality, has been consistently high in the past several years.
+The regional average for measles immunization coverage in children under one year of age as an indicator of Millennium Development Goal 4 of lowering child mortality has been consistently high in the past several years.
 It has surpassed the regional target of 95 per cent.
-However, there are discrepancies between the countries.
-In addition, a more in-depth analysis of in-country data reveals inequalities by wealth, settlement, gender and mother’s education.
+However, there are discrepancies between countries and within populations.
+The cost of failing to vaccinate can be devastating, leading to high disease burden and grave social and economic consequences.

 Accumulation of susceptible populations in time leads to the occurrence of outbreaks such as measles and polio, revealing weaknesses in routine immunization and having a considerable impact on the health and long term wellbeing of children, who were those that were mostly affected.

 In our efforts to improve immunization services and access, UNICEF is working with national governments, the WHO, the Global Alliance for Vaccines and Immunisation (GAVI), other international agencies and non-governmental organizations, and the vaccine manufacturers in order to provide quality-assured vaccine supply, funding and technical assistance to strengthen national capacities on programme management, reaching the unimmunized, introducing new vaccines, cold chain and communications.